seladb/PcapPlusPlus/README.md

 5. File devices

+#### API Documentation ####

+The entire API of PcapPlusPlus is documented using doxygen.
+You can find the documentation here: [http://seladb.github.io/PcapPlusPlus-Doc/Documentation/index.html](http://seladb.github.io/PcapPlusPlus-Doc/Documentation/index.html)

+If you see any missing information please tell me

 #### PF_RING support ####

 PcapPlusPlus provides a clean and simple C++ wrapper API for Vanilla PF_RING.
 Currently only Vanilla PF_RING is supported which provides significant performance improvement in comparison to libpcap or Linux kernel, but PF_RING DNA or ZC (which allows kernel bypass and zero-copy of packets from NIC to user-space) isn't supported yet.
 I hope I'll be able to add this support in the future.